UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-1-basic-io/Homework.md

 char* ALPHABET = "ABCDEFGHIJKLMNOPQRSTUVWXYZ";
 ```
 These 2 arrays will be provided to you.
 (You can copy them and put them into your code if you want.)
+Hint: You might find writing a helper function to convert between the morse code and letters useful.

 ### Part 1: The Inputs